ellohez/tr-mars-rover-project/README.md

 + [ ] Use Async promises for all Rover communication and output- to allow for delay in Earth to Mars communication (and vice versa)
 + [ ] User interface - at least CLI to help shape how this will look
 + [ ] Other vehicldes, not just rovers
-+ [ ] Collision detection, to ensure that rovers do not
++ [ ] Collision detection, to ensure that rovers do not crash.
+Need to detect when a rover would be moved to an already occupied grid square.
 + [ ] Obstacle mapping, placing of obstacles on the plateau, to be avoided with collision detection
 + [ ] Programmable rover - using a file input
 + [ ] Circular shaped plateau - extend existing functionality to allow one dimension input for radius.
+Gridding of this would need careful consideration.
 + [ ] Irregular shaped plateau - to better mirror the terrain of the planet
 + [ ] Battery tracker - Give an indication of the current battery level of the rover and use a formula to estimate the reduction in battery life for each command executed.